Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Colossal/Super Colossal2$50-$70/lb

-Although there’s no difference in taste between the Medium and Colossal, there is definitely a bigger “WOW” factor the larger you go.
+Although there’s no difference in taste between the Medium and Colossal, there is a bigger “WOW” factor the larger you go.

 Serving the cracked crab with mustard dipping sauce.